-- Students are required to be present at the assigned bus stop five (5) minutes prior to the scheduled pick up time. - Students are to board their district vehicle at the campus in a timely manner.
+- 1. Students are required to be present at the assigned bus stop five (5) minutes prior to the scheduled pick up time. - 2.
+Students are to board their district vehicle at the campus in a timely manner.
 If they are not on the district vehicle when it departs the campus, they are not to chase the district vehicle and try to stop it.
-This action could result in serious injury to the student. - Students shall follow the driver's directions at all times. - Students shall board and leave the district vehicle in an orderly manner at the designated bus stop nearest their home. - 5.
-Students shall not stand when on the district vehicle. - Students shall keep books, band instrument cases, feet and other objects out of the aisle of the bus.
-Band instruments need to be kept in their cases while on the district vehicle. - Students will not be allowed to carry on unauthorized items. (i.e. skateboards, scooters, glass items, etc.) Students need to check with campus administration on what may be classified as "unauthorized items", before attempting to board a district vehicle. - Students shall not deface a district vehicle and/or its equipment. - Students shall not extend head, hand, arms, legs out of the window, nor hold any objects out of the window or throw objects within or out of a district vehicle. - Students shall not smoke or use any form of tobacco, alcohol, drugs, or possess any weapons on a district vehicle. - Usual classroom conduct shall be observed.
+This action could result in serious injury to the student. - 3.
+Students shall follow the driver's directions at all times. - 4.
+Students shall board and leave the district vehicle in an orderly manner at the designated bus stop nearest their home. - 5.
+Students shall not stand when on the district vehicle. - 6.
+Students shall keep books, band instrument cases, feet and other objects out of the aisle of the bus.
+Band instruments need to be kept in their cases while on the district vehicle. - Students will not be allowed to carry on unauthorized items. (i.e. skateboards, scooters, glass items, etc.) Students need to check with campus administration on what may be classified as "unauthorized items", before attempting to board a district vehicle. - 8.
+Students shall not deface a district vehicle and/or its equipment. - 9.
+Students shall not extend head, hand, arms, legs out of the window, nor hold any objects out of the window or throw objects within or out of a district vehicle. - 10.
+Students shall not smoke or use any form of tobacco, alcohol, drugs, or possess any weapons on a district vehicle. - 11.
+Usual classroom conduct shall be observed.
 Unruly conduct, including the use of obscene language, will subject the student to disciplinary action or loss of privilege to ride a district vehicle. - 12.
-Upon leaving a district vehicle, the student shall not cross immediately in front unless directed by the driver. - Students are not to cross behind a district vehicle nor loiter around the sides at any time. - Students shall adhere to the school dress code while on a district vehicle.
+Upon leaving a district vehicle, the student shall not cross immediately in front unless directed by the driver. - 13.
+Students are not to cross behind a district vehicle nor loiter around the sides at any time. - 14.
+Students shall adhere to the school dress code while on a district vehicle. - 15.
+District Transportation service is designed for Home to School and School to Home service only. - For safety reasons, district bus service on a regular basis to and/or from different locations is not allowed. - 17.
+Students are only allowed to ride their assigned bus to/from their designated bus stop.
+Any change in that assignment can only be made on an emergency basis if a request is submitted by the parent in writing to the student's home campus administration and it is approved by a campus level Principal or Asst.
+Principal.
+Requests for transportation to after-school activities, such as sports and scouts, cannot be approved. - 18.
+School Bus Drivers are authorized to assign seats.

 Parent(s)/legal guardian, Please Note: Parent(s)/legal guardian may be held financially responsible for property damage/vandalism caused by their child.

 The following procedures shall be followed when a discipline concern arises on school transportation serving a regular route or an extracurricular activity: